kasztp/kasztp.github.io/PROJECTS.md

 ### AI & LLM

-- **Project Health Status Analyzer**: An AI-powered tool to analyze and assess the health status of projects using LLM & RAG (with ChromaDB).
 - **AI CV Generator**: A generative AI application for creating customized CVs/resumes based on user input and templates.
 - **AWS Deepracer**: Autonomus racing of robocars based on reinforcement learning.
 (Participated in the official leauge for more than 5 years.)